SPOILERS FOR THE FIRST TWO EPISODES OF THE TWILIGHT ZONE (2019)!

 This episode stars Adam Scott as Justin Henderson.
 Scott’s performance was great, for such a likeable guy, he really made me hate his character really well.
 The character is so stupid, he has all of this evidence with him and he doesn’t show it anyone.
 Instead he decides to investigate on his own.
 That being said, this episode had me on the edge of my seat.
 The acting is great for the most part, I did not like Chris Diamantopoulos’s character or performance, he wasn’t bad but he wasn’t great either.

 What baffled me the most about this episode was the ending.
 Eventually all of the passengers end on an island, all of the passengers unite to kill Justin because ironically it’s his fault that the plane crashed.
 I saw an article somewhere which said that The Twilight Zone doesn’t do justice, there is never justice served.
-I don’t know if it is a common thing for Twilight Zone episodes to end like this, I’m torn on the idea of killing Justin.
+I don’t know if it is a common thing for Twilight Zone episodes to end like this, but I’m torn on the idea of killing Justin.
 It kinda felt like satire, like a sketch from Key and Peele which is a huge compliment but that was humorous on purpose, this felt weirdly placed.

 Overall this version of The Twilight Zone stays true to it’s predecessors in the sense that the stories presented are thought-provoking even if they’re not as original.
 The line-up of stars featured in this show is a reason worth checking this show out.
 The performances are great, Jordan Peele is an added bonus as the narrator and producer.
-The best thing a show like this is that you can start at any episode because the only thing keeping them linked is The Twilight Zone.
+The best thing about a show like this is that you can start at any episode because the only thing keeping them linked is The Twilight Zone.